Skip to main content

 Since we created our system, it's time to break it down into subsystems or parts.

-(3) Change the Values
+(3) Change the Technical Parameters (Valis)

 Change the Mass and the Power Consumption Value